Darcy220606/AMPcombi/README.md

 | EnsembleAMPpred  | - | https://pubmed.ncbi.nlm.nih.gov/33494403/ |
 | NeuBI  | -  | https://github.com/nafizh/NeuBI |

-For classification: AMPcombi is developed to offer functional annotation of the detected AMPs by alignment to **AMP reference databases**, for e.g.,:
+For classification: AMPcombi is developed to offer functional annotation of the detected AMPs by alignment to an **AMP reference databases**, for e.g.,:

 | Tool | Version | Link |
 | ------------- | ------------- | ------------- |